entiros/starlify-connector-template/README.md

    - If you don't have maven installed, you can use the Maven Wrapper script:
      - On Unix/Mac OS: `./mvnw clean install`
      - On Windows: `mvnw.cmd clean install`
 4. Start the connector by running `mvn spring-boot:run` in the project directory.
+If you don't have maven installed, you can use mvnw as described in the previous step.

 ### Create an external connection in Starlify